emily-chan/Haskell-Blog/Recursion.md

   | otherwise = y:merge ys (x:xs)
 ```

 Merge sort is a divide and conquer sorting algorithm that splits the list in half, sorts each list separately, then merges them back together into one list.
+The `mergeSort` function takes in two lists as arguments and returns one list, and uses the `Ord` class too.
 Once again, the base case is the empty list.
 The next case is a list that only contains one value.
 The recursive case utilizes the merge, odds, and evens functions defined above to sort the lists.
+Since the arguments can be of any type, integers and characters can be used with this function.
 ```Haskell
 mergeSort :: Ord a => [a] -> [a]
 mergeSort [] = []